sebassem/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-vmware-vsphere/eslz-arc-vmware-identity-access-management.md

 ## Architecture

-To design the right architecture for your organization, you need to understand [Azure Arc resource bridge](/azure/azure-arc/resource-bridge/overview) and [Azure Arc Custom Location](/azure/azure-arc/platform/conceptual-custom-locations) help to extend Azure Arc capabilities over On Premises or third party hosting locations.
+To design the right architecture for your organization, you need to understand [Azure Arc resource bridge](/azure/azure-arc/resource-bridge/overview) and [Azure Arc Custom Location](/azure/azure-arc/platform/conceptual-custom-locations) which help to extend Azure Arc capabilities over on-premises or third party hosting locations.

 ### Azure RBAC on Azure Arc-enabled VMware vSphere